bonicim/volttron/docs/source/driver-framework/modbus/modbus-tk-driver.rst

     }

-.. _Modbus-TK-Register-Map:
+.. _Modbus-TK-Registry-Config:

-Modbus-TK Register Map CSV File
+Modbus-TK Registry Configuration File
 ===============================

 Modbus TK requires an additional registry configuration file compared to the paradigm of most other drivers.
 The